 There are seasonal commodity trends that may reoccur within the futures trading market.
 This could help guide traders and build a plan for a seasonal futures trading strategies.

 These annual cycles in supply and demand result in seasonal price movement - to a greater or lesser degree and in a more or less recurrent manner.
 In other words, an annual pattern of changing conditions may cause an annual pattern of price responses.
 Seasonality, then, may be defined as a market's natural rhythm-an established tendency for prices to move in the same direction at a similar time every year.
 As such, it becomes a valid principle subject to objective analysis in any market.

 In a market strongly influenced by annual cycles, seasonal price movement tendencies may become more than just an effect of seasonal cause.
 It can become so ingrained as to become nearly a fundamental condition in its own right - almost as if the market had a memory of its own.
 Why?
 Once consumers, producers, traders, and the like fall into a particular pattern, they tend to rely on it-almost to the point of becoming dependent on it.
 This dependency can be tricky as such trading patterns do not repeat without fail.
 The seasonal methodology, as does any other, has its own inherent limitations.
 For instance, some summers are hotter and dryer than others thus leading to less of a supply than what was predicted for the fall.
 Even trends of exceptional seasonal consistency are best traded with common sense and caution.
 A basic familiarity with current seasonality fundamentals and a simple technical indicator will help enhance selectivity and timing of entries and exits.

 * Past results are not necessarily indicative of future results.
-The risk of loss in futures trading can be substantial, carefully consider the inherent risks of such an investment in light of your financial condition.
+The risk of loss in the futures trading market can be substantial, carefully consider the inherent risks of such an investment in light of your financial condition.